GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 :::{dropdown} How do I download the data?
 Individual waterbody time series can be downloaded within [National Map](https://nationalmap.gov.au/) and [DEA Maps](http://maps.dea.ga.gov.au/).
 Instructions on how to download individual time series can be found in the User Guide.

-The underlying polygon dataset containing the map of over 300,000 waterbodies across Australia can be downloaded from the 'Access' tab.
+The underlying polygon dataset containing the map of over 300,000 waterbodies across Australia can be downloaded from the [Access tab](./?tab=access).
 :::

 :::{dropdown} Can I load DEA Waterbodies into my GIS software?